Content guide

 Florence and Tuscany

-Tuscany is synonymous with rolling green hills and endless vineyards.
-However, the best route around one of Italy’s finest wine regions starts away from the countryside, in the city of Florence.
+Tuscany is synonymous with rolling green hills and vineyards.
+However, the best road route around one of Italy’s finest wine regions starts away from the countryside, in the city of Florence.

-Once you’ve explored the renaissance architecture on foot, the 200-mile journey begins on the Strada Regionale 70.
+The 200-mile car journey begins on the Strada Regionale 70.
 Head west towards the walled city of San Gimignano, making sure to stop at the pretty town of Poppi along the way.

 From here, make your way north towards dramatic landscapes at the Apuan Alps.
 Add stops at the medieval fortress of Coreglia Antelminelli and the fortified village of Catiglione di Garfagna to sample the best of the rest of the region.